cse364-unist/projects-group7/README.md

 please start the image with commend docker run -p 8080:8080 -it --name usa test /bin/bash

+# Recommendation of movie by season & genre
 Projcect Name
 Recommedation of movie by season & genre